-The revised Ordinance on Measures for Swiss Participation in the European Union Programmes in the field of Research and Innovation (SR 420.126) was approved by the Federal Council on 20 January 2021 and replaces from 1 March 2021 the Ordinance of 1 October 2014.
+The Federal Council approved the revised Ordinance on Measures for Swiss Participation in the European Union Programmes in the field of Research and Innovation (SR 420.126) on 17 August 2022 replacing the Ordinance of 20 January 2021 .
+Since 15 September 2022, the revised Ordinance is in force (as of 15 September 2022).
 The revised Ordinance continues to provide a legal basis for the direct funding of Swiss partners in Horizon 2020 projects.

 The revised Ordinance addresses Switzerland's participation as an associated country in EU programmes and regulates the corresponding accompanying measures.
 It also provides the legal basis for federal financial assistance for Switzerland's participation as a third country or as a partially associated country.
 Finally, the Ordinance establishes rules for other programmes, initiatives and projects co-funded by the EU programmes and Switzerland.